phetsims/phet-info/doc/typescript-conventions.md

 However, something that has to be PhET-iO instrumented should use `Property` instead of `IProperty` even if the additional `Property` methods are not exercised.
 This will help clients know that it must be a fully-instrumentable axon Property.

-### Prefer TReadonlyProperty to DerivedProperty for type annotations.
+### Prefer TReadOnlyProperty to DerivedProperty for type annotations.

-Prefer `TReadonlyProperty` to `DerivedProperty` for type declarations, see https://github.com/phetsims/build-a-nucleus/issues/13
+Prefer `TReadOnlyProperty` to `DerivedProperty` for type declarations, see https://github.com/phetsims/build-a-nucleus/issues/13

 ```ts
 class HalfLifeInformationNode extends Node {